danielrive/techinsiders2020_python/README.md

 # Tech Insiders Globant 2020

 This project deploys a Python microservice in AWS ECS, using Pulumi and Python to define the infrastructure.
-Additionally it uses AWS Codepipeline to deploy continously to the Production branch.
+Additionally it uses AWS Codepipeline to deploy continuously to the Production branch.

 # Requirements

 * **Python:** Infrastructure and microservices were built in Python.
 Python 3.6 or later is required.
-* **AWS Account:** The Pulumi code was created to deploy resources in AWS, you need an AWS account and create an IAM user with programmatic access.
+* **AWS Account:** The Pulumi code was created to deploy resources in AWS, you need an AWS account and and an IAM user with programmatic access.
 * **Pulumi Account:** You need a Pulumi account to store the state of your infrastructure and manage your project, please follow this link for more information. https://www.Pulumi.com/docs/intro/console/accounts-and-organizations/accounts/
 * **Pulumi CLI:** You need the Pulumi CLI to deploy the infrastructure changes in AWS.